deepomicslab/LocalHGT/README.md

 ```
 ## Running
 ```
-For each sample, with the unzipped fastq files, we can perform LocalHGT like bash pipeline.sh reference_database.fasta sample.1.fq sample.2.fq sample_name result_dir/ 0.1 0.08
+For each paired-end sequencing sample, with the unzipped fastq files, we can perform LocalHGT like

+bash pipeline.sh reference_database.fasta sample.1.fq sample.2.fq sample_name result_dir/ 0.1 0.08
 ```